Baylor earned two of top three spots in both decathlon and heptathlon

 Email Coach Brabham at Dan_Brabham@baylor.edu

-Over the years, Brabham has coached 40 All-Americans and 34 school record holders, including five-time All-American April Holliness, four-time All-American Skylar White and two-time All-American Chris Gillis.
+Over the years, Brabham has coached 41 All-Americans and 35 school record holders, including six-time All-American Skylar White, five-time All-American April Holliness and two-time All-American Chris Gillis.

 In 2012, White continued to blossom under Brabham's watchful eye.
-She earned All-American honors in the shot put both indoors and outdoors to give her a total of four for her three-year career.
-She was the first and only Baylor female All-American in a throwing event, until Erin Atkinson garnered the status at the national indoor meet with an eighth-place finish in the weight throw.
-The first year Bear also set the school-record in the discipline with a toss of 68-4.5 at the Big 12 Indoor Championships.
-Brabham also helped Eric Bostick set a school record in the Heptathlon with 5,017 points tallied at the Big 12 Indoor Championships.
+She earned All-America honors in the shot put both indoors and outdoors.
+She was the first and only Baylor female All-American in a throwing event until Atkinson garnered the status at the national indoor meet with an eighth-place finish in the weight throw.
+The first-year Bear also set the school-record in the discipline with a toss of 68-4.5 at the Big 12 Indoor Championships.
+Brabham also helped Eric Bostick set a school record in the heptathlon with 5,017 points at the Big 12 Indoor Championships.

 In 2010 and 2011, Nick Lyons flourished under Brabham's tutelage.
 Lyons broke his own javelin record five times.
-He ranked in the top-three in the NCAA in the javelin in 2011 with his latest school record toss of 257-2 to win the Michael Johnson/Dr Pepper Classic.
-Lyons earned a sixth-place conference finish for All-Big 12 honors.
+He ranked among the top three in the NCAA in the javelin in 2011, including a school-record toss of 257-2 to win the Michael Johnson/Dr Pepper Classic.
+Lyons earned a second-place conference finish for All-Big 12 honors.

 In 2009, Brabham coached freshman multi-event athlete Eric Bostick to a new school record in the indoor heptathlon.
 Bostick scored 4,364 points at the Big 12 Indoor Championships.
 In the javelin, Lyons broke the school record for the first time with a toss of 218-05.